huydang90/colab-management/readme.md

 }setInterval(ClickConnect,60000)
 ```

-This click Enter.
+Then click Enter.
 Wait for a minute and see if "Working" is printed on the console before exiting.
 This code will simulate user interaction with the kernel every 60 seconds to prevent disconnection.

 ## Connect to GDrive